1. Specialist Recognition Program Substantially Comparable Entry Policy

 6.2 Applicants meeting all the requirements outlined in Clause 5 will be awarded Fellowship ad eundem gradum (FAEG).

-6.3 Following the awarding of FAEG, participants must complete six months of full time equivalent (FTE) comprehensive general practice, a CAV and educational requirements as outlined in the Specialist Recognition Program Substantially Comparable Post-Fellowship Requirements Policy.
+6.3 Following the awarding of FAEG, participants must complete six months of full time equivalent (FTE) comprehensive general practice, and educational requirements as outlined in the Specialist Recognition Program Substantially Comparable Post-Fellowship Requirements Policy.

 7. Related policies, documents and legislation